FAQs

 Answers to Our Most Common Questions

 Skin cancer is a microscopic process that is not visible to the naked eye.
-Very commonly, skin cancers have a “tip of the iceberg” growth pattern.
+Very commonly, skin cancers have a "tip of the iceberg"| growth pattern.
 What we can see on the outside is only a small fraction of a much larger process on the inside.
 A skin cancer that appears very small can actually be very large microscopically.
 For this reason, we cannot predict the size of any skin cancer in advance.
-On average, most cancers are 50–100% bigger than they appear to be once they are removed.
+On average, most cancers are 50-100% bigger than they appear to be once they are removed.
 Mohs surgery allows the surgeon to only remove what is absolutely necessary to cure the cancer.
 You can be assured your surgical defect will be as small as possible with Mohs surgery.

 Since we cannot predict the size of a skin cancer in advance, we also cannot determine the method of repair until the cancer has been completely removed.
 It is best to divide the surgery process into two phases.
 First is the removal phase when Mohs surgery is performed.
 After the skin cancer has been removed, Dr. Viehman will review the size of the surgical defect with you and now be able to discuss the second phase of the process: reconstruction.
+There are several options for repairing a wound, and Dr. Viehman will review your options and help you decide which is the best for you.
+Fellowship-trained Mohs surgeons from the American College of Mohs Surgery have extensive training and experience in surgical reconstruction.
+Dr. Viehman has performed thousands of surgical repairs and does them every day.

 The Basic Choices Are: